HarikeshopGCEK/TAG_RACE_OUTREACH/README.md

 4. **Connect to the Robot**

-   - After boot, the ESP8266 will connect to your WiFi.
+   - After boot, the ESP8266 will start its own WiFi network (default SSID: `WEBBOT_AP`).
+   - On your phone or computer, connect to this WiFi network using the set SSID and password.
-   - Open the Serial Monitor at 115200 baud to find the robot's IP address.
+   - Open the Serial Monitor at 115200 baud to find the robot's IP address (usually `192.168.4.1`).

 5. **Control via Browser**
-   - Enter the IP address in your browser.
+   - In your browser, enter the robot's IP address (e.g., `192.168.4.1`).
    - Use the on-screen buttons to control the robot.

 ## Web Interface